zkkython/Awesome-ML-SYS-Tutorial/rlhf/GRPO/SGLang_GRPO.md

 This transfer is key because vLLM is responsible for **generating text**, and its internal model must reflect **the latest training weights**.

-【emm，我不理解，这个直接 `llm_model.load_weights(state_dict.items())` 应该只用在第一次 load 模型到 vllm engine 的时候使用吧，之后为了确保 engine 使用 last training weights，应该用的是 update weights from disk？你这段话让我以为所有的 weights update 都是通过这个方法】
+The method `llm_model.load_weights(state_dict.items())` is initially used to load model weights into vLLM during setup.
+Subsequent updates during training are also done by updating vLLM weights from disk.

 - **Generation Workflow**